-12.4 Column Stresses from the Global Model
+12.4 Column Stresses 12.4.1 Column Stresses from the Global Model

 The global model [2] is available to provide column stresses in both the added column and the existing column.
 Details of the columns had not been finalized at the PDR and FDR.
 The most recent (December 2011) results are presented in figure 12.4-1 and 2.
 The peak stress reported in the recent results is 200 MPa (30ksi).
-FDR results are presented in Figures 12.4-3 and beyond.
-The conclusion at the FDR was that the existing column/rod is not stiff enough to help the brackets welded to the vessel shell, the stresses in the columns and rods were small (less than 120 MPa in the rod and 30 MPa (in what was analyzed as a 5 inch pipe column at the PDR)).
-Subsequent to the PDR, the existing columns have been upgraded and as of Dec 2011, all the support points use 3-inch OD pipe with a 0.3 inch wall thickness.
+FDR results are presented in Figures 12.4-3 and 4.
+The conclusions at the FDR were that the existing column/rod is not stiff enough to help the brackets welded to the vessel shell.
+The stresses in the columns and rods were small (less than 120 MPa in the rod and 30 MPa in what was analyzed as a 5 inch pipe-column at the PDR).
+Subsequent to the PDR, the existing columns have been upgraded and as of Dec 2011, all the support points use 3 inch OD pipe with a 0.3 inch wall thickness.

 For design of the hardware, Table 6.3-5 shows the max column compressive loads from the design point spreadsheet.
-The coils are relatively flexible with respect to the 12 support points, so the design point spreadsheet load combinations are adequate to estimate column loads.
+The coils are relatively flexible with respect to the 12 support points.
+So, the design point spreadsheet load combinations are adequate to estimate column loads.
 Find sums of PF4+5U Min (max downward load) and PF4 and 5L max, and divide by 12.
 This works out to 20,000 lbs on each of the 12 support points.
-For the PF4 support flanges, the individual coil loads are appropriate to calculate the moment on the column.
-Take the PF4U min load from the spreadsheet and multiply by the offset between the column CL and the PF4 coil CL, then add it to the 20,000 lbs.
+For the PF4 support flanges, the individual coil loads are appropriate.
+To calculate the moment on the column, take the PF4U min load from the spreadsheet and multiply by the offset between the column CL and the PF4 coil CL and add it to the 20,000 lbs.
 The column is centered on the PF5 CL.

-This should be conservative because the max PF4 loading will not be at the same time that the max PF4+5 loading occurs.
-To address the actual combination of PF4 and 5 loading, the global model results for the 96 scenarios is needed.
+This should be conservative because the max PF4 loading will not occur at the same time that the max PF4+5 loading occurs.
+To address the actual combination of PF4 and PF5 loading, the global model results for the 96 scenarios are needed.

-Figure 12.4-1 Column Stress From Global Model with the New Columns and the upgrade of the existing Columns modeled as 3 inch OD 0.3 inch wall thickness Pipe.
+Figure 12.4-1 Column Stress from Global Model with the New Columns and the upgrade of the existing Columns modeled as 3 inch OD, 0.3 inch wall thickness pipe.